-23.17 Self Funded Leave Plan
+23.16 Self-Funded Leave Plan

-The Self Funded leave Plan, as set out in the current approved College policy, is available to all employees who hold a regular continuing appointment and have completed their probationary period.
+The Self-Funded Leave Plan, as set out in the current approved College policy, is available to all employees who hold a regular continuing appointment and have completed their probationary period.

-23.18 Leave of Absence for College Committees
+23.17 Leave of Absence for College Committees

-An employee whose assigned work schedule would prevent him/her from attending meetings of a College committee to which he/she has been elected or appointed, will be granted a leave of absence from his/her regular duties without loss of pay or other entitlements to attend such meetings(s).
+An employee whose assigned work schedule would prevent him/her from attending meetings of a college committee to which they have been elected or appointed, will be granted a leave of absence from their regular duties without loss of pay or other entitlements to attend such meetings(s).